AnnaKwasnikHawaii/Soy_Candle_Shop/README.md

 # Ekologiczne Świeczki Sojowe / Soy Candle Shop

 ## The project was created by technology:
-HTML5, CSS3, Vanilla JS, RWD, Node.js (Express.js), MongoDB
+HTML5, CSS3, Vanilla JS, RWD, Node.js (Express.js), MongoDB, Mongoose

 ## To run this project locally you should open bash in VSC